 “Selling” or making sales consists of building relationships.
-In real life this can look like anything from meeting with clients, to telephone calls to networking.
-When it comes to your online presence, building relationships looks like driving visitors, leads and customers to your website and other professional pages, where they would be likely to convert into buying your product or service.
+In real life, this can look like anything from meeting with clients, to telephone calls and networking.
+When it comes to your online presence, building relationships looks like driving visitors, leads, and customers to your website and other professional pages, where they would be likely to convert into buying your product or service.

 I often hear people use the word marketing when they really mean sales.
 It’s important to know that promoting your business is just one element in your marketing.

 There are 4 major elements, known as the 4 P’s :

 These are all part of your marketing mix and they all need to be considered to have a successful marketing initiative in play.
 While your sales and marketing consist of different actions, they must operate very closely together and have transparency in sharing both data and results.

 An open dialogue between your sales and marketing team is paramount in understanding the needs of your target audience and interpreting which tactics are working vs. which are not in your overall marketing strategy.